European Foundation

 Background information

-The trade union of workers in Airport Zagreb (Sindikat radnika aerodroma Zagreb – SRAZ) is a middle-sized union in the sector.
-The members of SRAZ are air traffic administrative staff, the employees working in baggage handling, the employees working at ticket desks, check in and boarding services, airport security, aircraft maintenance and overhaul and similar.
+The trade union of workers in Zagreb Airport (Sindikat radnika aerodroma Zagreb – SRAZ) is a middle-sized union.
+The members of SRAZ are employees working in air traffic control, baggage handling, ticket desks, check in and boarding services, airport security, aircraft maintenance and overhaul.
 SRAZ has around 180 members.
-Airport Zagreb, the busiest aerodrome in Croatia, recorded in 2020 less than 25% of last year's traffic.
-Therefore, there was a need to make reductions in the employees’ pecuniary rights.
+Zagreb Airport is the busiest aerodrome in Croatia.

 Content of measure